Büsingen am Hochrhein: Sports

-The local association football team, FC Büsingen, is the only German team to play in the Swiss Football League.
+The local football team, FC Büsingen, is the only German team to play in the Swiss Football League.

 Taxation

 The much lower (compared to standard German VAT at 19%) Swiss VAT is applied to purchases made in Büsingen.
 It is levied at a rate of 7.7% on most commercial exchanges of goods and services.
 Certain exchanges, including those of basic or essential foodstuffs, drugs, books and newspapers, are subject to a reduced VAT of 2.5%.
 A special reduced rate of 3.7% is in use in the hotel industry.

 Büsingen residents, regardless of nationality, are treated as third-country nationals with regards to VAT payable in the rest of Germany and the EU.
 As such residents who export purchases made in the EU to Büsingen are able to claim back the VAT paid on said purchases subsequent to exporting.
 Nevertheless, imports into Büsingen (via Switzerland) where applicable, are subject to Swiss importing limits, duty and VAT.

 Despite further income tax breaks specific to Büsingen, younger Büsingers who work (in Switzerland or Germany) pay approximately double the amount of income tax compared to their colleagues who reside in neighbouring Swiss towns and villages, causing many young people to move away from Büsingen into Switzerland and thus the village's population to decrease notably in recent years.
 Büsingen has the highest average age of residents in the whole of Baden-Württemberg.

 Most Büsingen residents are pensioners; many are from Switzerland, for as in the rest of Germany they pay little or no tax on their pensions.
 This advantage is however progressively being phased out and by 2040 will no longer exist.

 Büsingen is one of just a handful of municipalities in Germany not to levy any property tax.
 The business tax levied in Büsingen is the lowest in Baden-Württemberg.

-Payable Skype services have been unavailable in Büsingen since 1 January 2015 due to a change in VAT laws.